dljw98/Capstone-Project/README.md

 # Project Overview:
 ## Purpose:
-Given that TATA 1mg is facing a strong growth in demand, the company aims to expand current services by providing additional on-site healthcare services.
-TATA 1mg is therefore looking for an algorithmic solution to optimise target metrics, namely achieving maximum customer delight and the highest growth at an optimal cost.
-A scenario-based analysis is needed as well, with the consideration of multi-dimensional factors (demand, supply, temporal factors).
+Given that TATA 1mg is facing a strong growth in demand, the company aims to expand current services by providing additional on-site healthcare services, on top of its existing pathology services.
+TATA 1mg is therefore looking for an algorithmic solution that can cater to the future expansion of services while accounting for multi-dimesional factors, including demand and supply factors.
+Additionally, a scenario-based analysis for the evaluation of the algorithm and its application to TATA's business context is required.

 ## Introduction to Project:
 With the aim to meet Tata's requirements adequately, the following are the different components of our project:
-- Demand-Supply Matching Algorithm: To generate optimal orders allocation to phlebotomists and routes to be taken that will maximise profits and reduce transit time.
+- Data Simulation and Generation: Data is simulated and generated to imitate both observed and currently unobserved variables, and to test the Matching Algorithm.
-- Scenario-Based Analysis: To identify the optimal business settings using data-driven methodologies.
-Done with simulated data that was generated to imitate currently unobserved variables, and to test the Matching Algorithm.
+- Matching Algorithm: Including feature engineering of data used as input for the algorithm and prescriptive analytics to cater to specific requirements the company may have.
-- API for Product Integration: To deploy the Matching Algorithm for Tata's future product integration.
+- Scenario-based testing on algorithm, API development and Proof of Concept: Testing and evaluation of the algorithm in different scenarios.
+API development for product integration and a Streamlit interface as Proof of Concept.

 # Set Up:
 - Dependencies